Succession (TV series): Music

 On November 17, 2017, it was reported that Nicholas Britell would serve as the series' composer.
 The score is considered as a combination of "hip hop and classical music" and along with the main title theme, it received critical acclaim and several accolades.

-Release
+Release and reception

 On April 27, 2018, the series held its official world premiere during the Series Mania Festival in Lille, France, in which the pilot episode was screened.
 On May 22, 2018, the series held its official US premiere at the Time Warner Center in New York City.
 All four seasons aired on Sky Atlantic in the UK.

 HBO released the first season on DVD on August 6, 2018, which included special features; a Blu-ray release was made available on November 6 of the same year.
 Subsequent seasons were released on DVD; season 2 on September 15, 2020, season 3 on May 17, 2022, and season 4 and the complete series on September 12, 2023.
 The complete series was released on Blu-ray on August 27, 2024.